datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_1_50d2db29b3db8d93542da0d39fcc8cb0.md

 `@script`
 Now, the first thing I like to do is create some simple arrays of the different values I want grid search to choose from.
 Here, I have created some simple ones for each of the parameters we are going to use: c, max iter, and random state.
-One fun thing to note is when establishing a range of c values, it's easy to use the logspace function from numpy to generate evenly spaced values in the log space.
+One fun thing to note is when establishing a range of c values, it's easy to use the logspace function from numpy to generate a set number of evenly spaced values in the log space.
-Once all of those are created, we can then create our dictionary of hyperparameters to use in our grid search.
+Once all of those are created, we then use the dict() function to create our dictionary of hyperparameters to use in our grid search.

 ---
-## Using GridSearch()
+## Using Grid Search

 ```yaml
 type: "FullSlide"